OpenFodder/openfodder/README.md

 ###### Cannon Fodder 2

-Not officially supported, and is not currently on the roadmap.
+Not officially supported and is not currently on the road map.
-It has no music or sound support, and a number of sprites are not implemented.
+While the game can start it has no music or sound support, and a number of sprites are not implemented.

 #### Original Engine Bugs

 Issues in the original engine which have been fixed

 *Squad 2 and 3 grenade and rocket count did not refresh after use.

 #### Thanks To

 Sensible Software, for the original game